AdobeDocs/certification.en/help/certifications/adc/adc-p-business.md

 mini-toc-levels: 1
 exl-id: 9eb01f45-fa59-4e14-85db-2d3fe1f512bc
 ---
-# Certification journey for Adobe Document Cloud Business Practitioner Professional
+# Certification journey for [!DNL Adobe Document Cloud] Business Practitioner Professional

-Learn how to become a certified Adobe Business Practitioner Professional.
+Learn how to become a certified [!DNL Adobe Document Cloud] Business Practitioner Professional.

 ## Minimum experience

 You should have:

-* At least 0-12 months' of experience within Adobe Document Cloud
+* At least 0-12 months' of experience within [!DNL Adobe Document Cloud]
 * Be able to identify and communicate business needs
-* Be able to perform product enablement advise on Adobe Document Cloud solutions.
+* Be able to perform product enablement advise on [!DNL Adobe Document Cloud] solutions.

 >[!NOTE]
 >